 Gear Patrol goes way beyond a simple men’s buying guide.
 Their priority is to create thoughtful, enriching content—a strategy that manifests itself in many interesting features such as photo essays, a dozen regular series, opinion content and more.

 From the people who bring you Thrillist and Jackthreads comes Supercompressor: a site that fancies itself as diving into the bleeding edge of technology, gadgets, gear and more.
-With an eye on function, design and innovation, this site is on the hunt for ...
+With an eye on function, design ...